anz-bank/sysl/docs/language_guide.md

 `MobileApp` is a user-defined name that `has` three `endpoints` viz `Login`, `Search` and `Orders`.
 The way to do that is by having a `newline` and `indent` after `:`.

-The `...` (aka shortcut) means, we don't have enough details yet to describe how this endpoint behaves.
+The `...` (aka shortcut) means that we don't have enough details yet to describe how this endpoint behaves.
 Sysl allows you to take an iterative approach in documenting the behaviour.
 You add more as you know more.

 ### Data
 You will have various kinds of data passing through your systems.
 Sysl allows you to express ownership, information classification and other attributes of your data in one place.